reactioncommerce/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 If your client does not expect to be handling multiple fulfillment groups, or if you want the same selection to be used on every fulfillment group, you may choose to show only one selection list.
 But you’ll still need to set that selection on each group individually for order creation to succeed.

-### Reaction Design System components
+### Example Storefront Component Library components
-- The `SelectableList` React component shows a radio-like list of options, allowing you to select just one.
+- The [SelectableList](https://designsystem.reactioncommerce.com/#/Base%20Components/Forms/SelectableList) React component shows a radio-like list of options, allowing you to select just one.
 This is a good way to show the list of available fulfillment types.
-- You can use the `FulfillmentOptionsCheckoutAction` component with an action supplied to the `CheckoutActions` component to collect a fulfillment option selection as part of a step-by-step checkout flow.
+- You can use the [FulfillmentOptionsCheckoutAction](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/FulfillmentOptionsCheckoutAction) component with an action supplied to the [CheckoutActions](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/CheckoutActions) component to collect a fulfillment option selection as part of a step-by-step checkout flow.
 This wraps `SelectableList` and takes care of some of the complexity for you, versus using `SelectableList` directly.

 ### GraphQL
 Use the `selectFulfillmentOptionForGroup` mutation if you have a cart and want to store the selected fulfillment option on each of the fulfillment groups on that cart.
 This is recommended for data completeness and to avoid re-entry if the checkout flow is interrupted.
 However, you could also just cache this data on the client until you call the place order mutation.